ritza-co/code-with-replit-book/manuscript/17-building-a-django-application-with-repl-it.md

 ## Setting up
 Create a new Repl and select "Django Template" from the list of available languages and frameworks.
 Repl.it will go ahead and set up a full Django project for you with some sensible defaults.
 The project will include a single page saying "Hello Repl.it".
 It should look very similar to the  page below.
-(TO DO - update image)

 ![The repl.it IDE on a new Django project](https://i.imgur.com/htQRomt.png)